erigontech/erigon/ethdb/AbstractKV.md

 To build 1 key-value abstraction on top of Bolt, Badger and RemoteDB (our own read-only TCP protocol for key-value databases).

-## Vision:

-Ethereum gives users a powerful resource (which is hard to give) which is not explicitely priced - transaction atomicity and "serialisable" isolation (the highest level of isolation you can get in the databases).
-Which means that transaction does not even need to declare in advance what it wants to lock, the entire state is deemed "locked" for its execution.
-I wonder if the weaker isolation models would make sense.
-For example, ["read committed"](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Read_committed)

-with the weaker isolation, you might be able to split any transaction into smaller parts, each of which does not perform any Dynamic State Access (I have no proof of that though).

-It is similar to Tendermint strategy, but even more granular.
-You can view it as a support for "continuations".
-Transactions starts, and whenever it hits dynamic access, its execution stops, gas is charged, and the continuation is added to the state.
-Then, transaction can be resumed, because by committing to some continuation, it makes its next dynamic state access static.

 ## Design principles:
 - No internal copies/allocations - all must be delegated to user.
 Make it part of contract - written clearly in docs, because it's unsafe (unsafe to put slice to DB and then change it).